farzadhallaji/sawtooth-marketplace/README.md

 This will open a bash terminal within the shell container, with the `bin/` directory in the PATH, and all dependencies installed.
-Now to seed _SawbuckManager_ with all the needed Offers and Assets run:
+Now to seed _SawbuckManager_ with all the needed Offers and Resources run:

 ```bash
 mktadm seed --url market-rest-api:8000 --data sawbuck_app/app_data.yaml